sbibauw/pdfwordcount/README.md

 ## Count logic

-PDFWordCount, based on `wc`, counts words as sequences of characters separated by spaces or punctuation.
+`pdfwordcount`, based on `wc`, counts words as sequences of characters separated by spaces or punctuation.

 It filters in only strings starting with a letter, in order to avoid inflating the count with for instance tables containing many numbers.

+It handles text with special characters by transliterating these to ASCII (e.g., `é` → `e`) internally (via `iconv`) in order to count them appropriately.